 ABSTRACT

-In adults, radial optic flow evokes stronger brain activity than or rotational flow.
+In adults, radial optic flow evokes stronger brain activity than linear or rotational flow.
 Optic flow also evokes different activation patterns depending on motion speed (Fesi et al., 2014).
 This study examined whether the detection of optic flow in adult observers varies by pattern and speed in ways consistent with prior physiological evidence.
-Adult observers viewed two side-by-side, time varying optic flow displays judgwhich side contained coherent motionAs predicted, proportion correct judgments increased with motion coherence, and the response time of correct judgments declined. bservers more detect flow.
-Taken together the results suggest that sensitivity to detect optic flow in noise varies by pattern type and speed, in prior physiological results.
+Adult observers viewed two side-by-side, time varying optic flow displays that varied in pattern type and speed while judging which side contained coherent motion.
+As predicted, proportion correct judgments increased with motion coherence, and the response time of correct judgments declined.
+Observers more rapidly and accurately detected radial flow patterns, but there were no main effects of speed.
+Taken together the results suggest that behavioral sensitivity to detect optic flow in noise varies by pattern type and speed, in ways partially consistent with prior physiological results.

 TABLE OF CONTENTS